yuumasato/compliance-operator/doc/tutorials/workshop/content/exercises/12-common-rules.md

 You can write a rule and make use of the template by yourself, or use the `./utils/add_platform_rule.py` script showcased in past sections.
-Note that more advanced uses of the template will require you to write the input data by yourself.
+Note that more advanced uses of the template will require you to write the input data manualy, check the template's documentation.

-One example of this type of rule is a checking whether any registry configured for import allow use of insecure protocols.
+One example of this type of rule is a check whether any registry configured for import allows the use of insecure protocols.
 The rule checks the Cluster API and assess whether any `allowedRegistriesForImport` has `'{"insecure": true}':
 [ocp_insecure_allowed_registries_for_import](https://github.com/ComplianceAsCode/content/blob/master/applications/openshift/registry/ocp_insecure_allowed_registries_for_import/rule.yml)

 Another example is checking whether RBAC roles are defined.